tetraprism95/MemE/README.md

 - IDK Other stuff if you can find fam.

 ## Updated
-- Just reinstalled my podfile and updated firebase to v5.15.0.
+- Just reinstalled my podfile due to bug and updated firebase to v5.15.0.
 - Assets folder was missing, so commited & pushed to github again.